rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-07-20-introducing-team-alster-hamburgers.md

 Who are we?
 ---------------------------

-Hello, we are [Aya](https://teams.railsgirlssummerofcode.org/users/472) and [Anke](http://www.twitter.com/ankonym) and together with our awesome coaches and mentors at [ThoughtWorks](http://www.thoughtworks.com), we’re [Team Alster Hamburgers] (https://teams.railsgirlssummerofcode.org/teams/52).
+Hello, we are [Aya](https://teams.railsgirlssummerofcode.org/users/472) and [Anke](http://www.twitter.com/ankonym) and together with our awesome coaches and mentors at [ThoughtWorks](http://www.thoughtworks.com), we’re [Team Alster Hamburgers](https://teams.railsgirlssummerofcode.org/teams/52).
 As you can guess from our team name, we’re based in Hamburg, Germany.

 <img src="/img/blog/2015/team-alsterhamburgers.jpg" alt="Team Alster Hamburgers" width="600"></br>
 <font color="grey"><small><i>The students: Aya & Anke (Image: Anke)</i></small></font>